Build a site

 Next, you'll edit the title text.

-7. Point to the title text in the banner row.
-Above the text, on the Text toolbar, click the edit button.
+8. Point to the Hero section text.
+On the Text toolbar, click the edit button.

 Title card settings button

-9. At the bottom of the row, Click the Edit in HTML button.
+9. At the bottom of the text editor, Click Edit in HTML.

 Edit in HTML button

 An HTML editor appears.
-You'll add HTML and CSS that makes the title and the banner larger, so that it creates an immediate impression on users.
+You'll add HTML and CSS that makes the title and the banner larger to create an immediate impression on users.

-10. In the HTML window, delete any existing code and paste the following code:
+10. In the HTML window, delete the existing code and paste the following code:

 Delete button

-13. In the Remove row from layout window, click Remove.
+13. In the Remove card from layout window, click Remove.

 Your changes are saved.

-Next, you'll add information to define the purpose of the site in the form of explanatory text and additional images.
-You'll create a new row and then add and edit a text card with information on how the public can participate in adopting a park.
+Next, you'll add information to define the purpose of the site in the form of text with information on how the public can participate in adopting a park.
+The site layout you chose includes a row under the title row you can use to define the site's purpose.

-6. In the text editor, copy and paste the following text: We want your insight on how we can make William Land Park a cleaner, more beautiful space.
+2. In the text editor, delete all existing text.
+Copy and paste the following text without formatting: We want your insight on how we can make William Land Park a cleaner, more beautiful space.

 Header 2 option in the Style menu

 The Image side panel appears.
-You'll upload one of the images from the Images folder.
+You'll upload an image from the Images folder.

-11. In the Image side panel, click Upload and click Browse for Image.
-Upload park_image2.
+7. In the Image side panel, click Upload.
+Click Browse for Image.

 The image is added to the row.
 You'll adjust its size so it better aligns with the text.

-12. Point to the right of the image card and click the arrow.
+9. Point to the right side of the image card and click the arrow.

 Arrow to resize the image